minerllabs/baselines/general/chainerrl/README.md

   4. `{'jump': 0, 'camera': [0, 10]}`
   Note that `forward`, `sprint`, `attack` are always `1` and `back`, `left`, `right`, `sneak`, `place` are always `0`.
 - Obtain*: `Discrete(36)`

+# Experimental results of BC/GAIL

+The figures below show the *training* reward graphs for each of BC/GAIL with converting criteria of expert dataset.

+The exact hyperparameters used for each algorithm can be found from the links in the "Getting Started" section and their corresponding Python scripts (`baselines/behavoral_cloning.py`, `baselines/gail.py`).

+## MineRLTreechop-v0

+**TODO: PUT AN IMAGE**

+The figure above shows the performance of the algorithms during the training phase on the `MineRLTreechop-v0` task.
+Each algorithm is independently trained 3 times (trials), and the shaded area represents the standard deviation (not the standard error) over the score of the three trials
+The curves are smoothed by taking an average over 30 episodes for visibility.

+**TODO: COMMENTS**

+Videos of trained agents during their last evaluation round:

+**TODO: VIDEOS**

+**TODO: GIFS**

+## MineRLNavigateDense-v0

+**TODO: PUT AN IMAGE**

+**TODO: COMMENTS**

+Videos of trained agents during their last evaluation round:

+**TODO: VIDEOS**

+**TODO: GIFS**

+## MineRLNavigate-v0

+**TODO: PUT AN IMAGE**

+**TODO: COMMENTS**

+Videos of trained agents during their last evaluation round:

+**TODO: VIDEOS**

+**TODO: GIFS**

+## MineRLObtainDiamond-v0

+BC/GAIL does not solve `MineRLObtainDiamond-v0`, either.